fantaisie-software/purebasic/CONTRIBUTING.md

 - _[Pro Git]_ — by Scott Chacon and Ben Straub, a comprehensive guide covering all aspects of Git, available in many languages.
 - _[Git Magic]_ — a step by step approach to learn Git, available in many languages.
 - _[Learn Version Control with Git]_ — A step-by-step course for the complete beginner, by Git Tower.
+- _[Das Git-Buch]_ (DE) — Free comprehensive book on Git, in German.
+Includes cross-platform installation guidelines and a chapter dedicated to the GitHub workflow.

 Git primers and tutorials: